AhmetZamanis/UsedCarKicksClassification/Report.md

     state                                                PRUNED
     Name: 0, dtype: object

+The best tune has 2 hidden layers, each with a size of 16.

+- This could mean our feature space is fairly non-linear, but also on the smaller side, as the hidden layer size is much smaller compared to the number of input features.

+  - This effectively results in a reduction of the feature space, which was also done by XGBoost in its own way.

+- Small amounts of L2 and dropout regularization are applied, but the lower bounds of the search spaces are not reached, so we should be close to the optimal values.

+- The base learning rate is considerably higher compared to the default of 0.001.

+- An `alpha` of roughly 0.2 means our focal loss function puts a bit more weight on the positive cases, and a `gamma` higher than 2 means “easy” training examples are considerably discounted from the loss calculation.

+  - A heuristic suggested by the authors of the [original paper](https://arxiv.org/abs/1708.02002) was `alpha = 0.25` and `gamma = 2`.
+Our tune is not far from that.

+The median best number of epochs for this parameter set was 9, which will be set later, in the `Trainer` for our final model.
+For now, we only create our final model instance with the best hyperparameters.

 ``` python
 # Define NN model with best parameters (n. epochs is determined later in Trainer)
 hyperparams_dict = {